-Certain detained persons may qualify for a bond.
-This means that an Immigration Judge may allow the detained person to pay a certain amount of money in order to leave the detention facility.
+Some people may qualify for a bond, which means that an Immigration Judge may allow the detained person to pay a certain amount of money to leave the detention facility.

-2) Is this person a flight risk, or, in other words, will this person attend their court hearings in the future if they are released from the detention center?
+1) Is this person a danger to themselves, the community, their family, or property?
+2) Is this person a flight risk?
+Will this person attend their court hearings if they are released from the detention center?

 If the Judge feels that the person might be a danger or a flight risk, the Judge will deny bond.
 The Judge is free to consider any evidence available to them to determine flight risk or danger.
 This means that the Judge will look at all past arrests, police reports, and prior immigration history.

-For example, a person who has been convicted of a DUI offense may be considered a danger to the community and an immigration judge can deny a bond for that reason alone.
+For example, a person who has been convicted of a DUI offense may be considered a danger to the community, an immigration judge can deny a bond for that reason alone.
 The Judge will also consider whether or not the person was caught crossing the border or has established residence in the United States.
-Someone who does not have an immediate relative who is US Citizen or Legal Permanent Resident may be considered an extreme flight risk because they do not qualify for 42(b) cancellation of removal.
+Someone who does not have an immediate relative who is a US Citizen or Legal Permanent Resident may be considered an extreme flight risk because they do not qualify for 42(b) cancellation of removal.

-It is important to note that there are many different Immigration Judges, and some Judges are more likely to give bonds than other Judges.
-There is no way to know with certainty how a Judge will rule in a bond case.
-Each case is different and it is important to discuss your particular case with one of our immigration attorneys.
+A detained person has to provide specific documents to get a bond.
+An immigration attorney can help you figure out what documents the Judge will want to see in your case.
+It is important to note that there are many different Immigration Judges, some Judges are more likely to give bonds than others, however, there is no way to know how a Judge will rule in a bond case.
+Each case is different, which is why it is important to discuss your case in-depth with one of our immigration attorneys.